dex-guru/meta-aggregation-api/readme.md

 #### 2. Add Provider class

-To add new provider you need to create a new module in providers_clients folder module, create a class that inherits from BaseProvider and implement all abstract methods.
+To add new provider you need to create a new module in providers_clients folder module, create a class that inherits from BaseProvider and implement abstract methods.

 Providers defining getting price, quote, limit orders, ets interfaces for specific Provider